overturetool/guibuilder/README.md

 and in combination with a special control class called `org.overture.guibuilder.GuiBuilderRemote`.

+The `src` folder and `pom.xml` integrate the main GUI Builder into the Overture code base.
+The `ide` folder contains projects to further integrate it into the Eclipse-based Overture IDE.

 In order to use the tool, a jar that provides the GUI Builder is necessary.
 That jar can be built by invoking `mvn assembly:single` on this module.
 Be sure to grab the one named `custom-dependencies`.